ColinBerryMD/fluffy-waffle/README.md

 The __init__.py is empty. app.py initializes and extensions.py prevents circular imports.

+Send, recieve, and list sms messages from a cell phone works.
+It won't look right until I can work in SSE and a pretty front end.

+Error tracking is fine.
+Some Twilio situations break the program rather than throw a catchable exception.
+There Alarm utility doesn't seem to stop this.
+I'm trying to make all the 'reasonable' user errors and catch the ones I can for flash messages and do overs.

+Next is the ability to create named client groups.

+By then I hope I have learned enough about SSE to work that in to the chat function.

-The remaining tasks are real front end for the sms chat and more profesional 'look and feel'.
+Then remaining tasks are real front end for the sms chat and more profesional 'look and feel'.

 I would appreciate feedback regarding style, readability and potential security vulnerabilities.